kondwani-mtawali/cs310-account-creation/README.md

 The goal of this assignment is to write a custom account creation script.
 The script should use nice defaults, such as:
 - Determining the username from the user's full name
 - Assigning groups based on answers:
-    - As an example, giving wheel access to "admins", but not students
+    - As an example, giving root access to "admins", but not students

 Your submission will include: